Old Sarum Cathedral

-Old Sarum Cathedral was a Catholic and Norman cathedral at old Salisbury, now known as Old Sarum, between 1092 and 1220.
-Only its foundations remain, in the northwest quadrant of the circular outer bailey of the site, which is located near modern Salisbury, Wiltshire, in the United Kingdom.
+Old Sarum Cathedral was a Catholic and Norman cathedral at old Salisbury, England, now known as Old Sarum, between 1092 and 1220.
+Only its foundations remain, in the north-west quadrant of the circular outer bailey of the site, about 2 mi north of its 13th-century replacement, Salisbury Cathedral.
 The cathedral was the seat of the bishops of Salisbury during the early Norman period and the original source of the Sarum Rite.

 Description

-At its greatest height, the Norman cathedral was 185 ft from end to end, smaller than most of the cathedrals being constructed at the time.
+At its largest, the Norman cathedral was 185 ft from end to end, smaller than most of the cathedrals being constructed at the time.
 Built in the standard cruciform shape, the building had a nave of seven bays with cross-shaped piers, an apse and a central crossing tower, as well as several peripheral chapels.

 The cathedral's six altars comprised the high altar in the presbytery; the altars of St Martin, St Nicholas, and All Saints in three apsidal chapels in the easternmost wall of the church; and the altars of the Holy Cross (the parish altar) and St Stephen in the nave, set against the western side of the pulpitum.